jamesm224/ProSynTaxDB-workflow/README.md

     - Refer to [Results](#results) for more information.
   - `scratch directory`: path to folder for storing intermediate files.
     - Such as: trimmed read files, Kaiju outputs, and Blast outputs.
-  - `results directory`: path to directory for storing final output files: "summary_read_count.tsv" and "normalized_counts.tsv"
+  - `results directory`: path to directory for storing final output files: "summary_read_count.tsv" and "normalized_counts.tsv".

-#### 2. Create ```inputs/samples.tsv``` file containing metadata for your samples:
+#### 2. Create ```inputs/samples.tsv```:
+This file should contain metadata for your samples.
 We have created an example Python script that creates a samples.tsv file from raw read files located in a directory: [Example Python Script](inputs/example/make_samples_tsv.py).

 - **Required** columns:
   - `sample`: unique name for sample.